zakare/ansible-gcp-CI/Readme.md

-# Conrad Connect Challenge
+# Ansible playbook to install Concourse/Jenkins on GCP

 ## Introduction

-Thank you for the opportunity

-This repository creates a GCP instances with an External IP and installs Nginx & Jenkins.
+This repository creates a GCP instances with an External IP and installs Nginx & ConCourse/Jenkins.
 The directory structure is structures as follow

 ```
 prod.ini                  # inventory file for production stage